Texas Rangers probe shooting death of student by police

 Robert Cameron Redus, 23 and an honor student at the University of the Incarnate Word, was shot multiple times last Friday by Christopher Carter, an officer with university's police force.
 The incident took place a few blocks off campus after a traffic stop.

-"A lot of agencies request the Texas Rangers to provide outside assistance with investigations like this, due to the level of expertise we have," Trooper Jason Reyes, a spokesman for the Texas Department of Criminal Justice, which includes the Texas Rangers, said on Tuesday.
+"A lot of agencies request the Texas Rangers to provide outside assistance with investigations like this, due to the level of expertise we have," Trooper Jason Reyes, a spokesman for the Texas Department of Public Safety, which includes the Texas Rangers, said on Tuesday.

 The Rangers have a long history in the state and now are responsible for areas that include major investigations, border security and shootings by law enforcement.